The Mother of All Crashes Is Coming in April 2023

 The central bank has a global agenda that requires the decline of the American economy.
 They are getting exactly what they want and they are perfectly aware of what they are doing.

 The Fed is expected to slow rate hikes to 50bps in December, but this is not assured with the jobs market still running hot from $8 trillion in Covid stimulus the past two years (mostly lower paying retail and service jobs).
 By the February meeting of 2023 the Fed will be at or very near 5% interest rates, which I believe will help trigger a considerable plunge in markets and subsequent mass layoffs.

 There are other factors to consider, though.

-One lesser-known issue is the new 1% excise tax on stock buybacks planted within Biden’s Inflation Reduction Act.
+One lesser-known issue is the new 1% excise tax on corporate buybacks planted within Biden’s Inflation Reduction Act.
 The measure, which goes into effect in January of next year, will not reduce prices on most goods.
-That said, stock buybacks are still the main way major corporations keep their stock prices high.
+That said, buybacks are still the main way major corporations support themselves.
 Over the past decade, buybacks were funded by money borrowed from banks or from the Fed directly at near-zero interest.
 Adjusted for inflation, these loans were essentially free money.

 Now, the easy money party is about to end.

-The 1% excise tax added on top of a 5% Fed funds rate creates a 6% millstone on any money borrowed to finance new stock buybacks.
+The 1% excise tax added on top of a 5% Fed funds rate creates a 6% millstone on any money borrowed to finance new buybacks.
 Free money is a thing of the past.
 Subsequently, buybacks will essentially stop.
-This removes a major source of new funds from stock markets, which will also pause, before beginning a heart-stopping plunge.
+This removes a major source of new funds, which will also pause, before beginning a heart-stopping plunge.

-Now, it will likely take two or three months before the tax and the rate hikes create a visible effect on markets.
+Now, it will likely take two or three months before the tax and the rate hikes create a visible effect on the economy.
 This would put our time frame for contraction around March or April of 2023.